HadarH/one-mod/README.md

-#Cloud-native toolchain for one microservice (using GHE)
+#Cloud-native toolchain for one microservice
+##GHE variant

 Get started with this sample, which is a catalog api microservices for an online store application.
 The sample includes a DevOps toolchain that is preconfigured for continuous delivery, source control, blue-green deployment, functional testing, issue tracking, online editing, and messaging.
 To get started, press this button.